oladri-renuka/llm-post-training-pipeline/README.md

 | DPO fine-tuned | 14.0% |
 | Tie | 2.3% |

 > **Interpretation.** DPO significantly improved factual recall (+9pp, p=0.030) but significantly regressed format following (−16.7pp, p=0.0003).
 The format regression is explainable: UltraFeedback preference pairs reward helpfulness and factual quality, not structural formatting compliance.
 The open-ended results reflect GPT-4o-mini's known preference for responses stylistically similar to OpenAI training data — this is documented as a bias caveat and not used for significance claims.
+A task-stratified DPO approach — using format-compliance preference pairs for structured output tasks and UltraFeedback pairs for factual tasks — would likely preserve format accuracy while maintaining the factual improvement.

 ---